open-ephys/ONI/source/api/liboni/oni.rst

     .. attention:: Context details are hidden in the implementation file (``oni.c``).
-Direct manipulation of :type:`oni_ctx` data members is never nessesary or correct.
+Direct manipulation of :type:`oni_ctx` data members is never necessary or correct.

-    Each :type:`oni_ctx` instance manages the device driver, device table, read and write buffers, acquisition run state, etc. Following a hardware reset, which is triggered either by a call to :func:`oni_init_ctx` or :func:`oni_set_opt` using the :macro:`ONI_OPT_RESET` context option, the context run state is set to ``UNINTIALIZED`` and the device table is pushed onto the host signal stream by the host hardware as `COBS
+    Each :type:`oni_ctx` instance manages the device driver, device table, read and write buffers, acquisition run state, etc. Following a hardware reset, which is triggered either by a call to :func:`oni_init_ctx` or :func:`oni_set_opt` using the :macro:`ONI_OPT_RESET` context option, the context run state is set to ``UNINITIALIZED`` and the device table is pushed onto the host signal stream by the host hardware as `COBS
     <https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing>`_-encoded
     packets.
 On the signal stream, the device table is organized as follows,